JackScurvy/POTCO-Unity-World-Data-Importer/README.md

 ---

-## 🤝 Contributing

-Interested in improving the toolkit?

-1. Fork the repository
-2. Create a feature branch
-3. Make your improvements
-4. Submit a pull request with a clear description

-All contributions should maintain the educational focus and respect the original game's intellectual property.

 ---

 ## 🏴‍☠️ Set Sail!

-Transform Unity into your personal POTCO playground environment and start creating today!
+Transform Unity into your personal POTCO playground and level creation environment.
+With the new Level Editor, asset browser, and enhanced import systems, creating custom POTCO content has never been easier!

-**Happy sailing, matey!** ⚓
+**Create, explore, and share your pirate adventures!** ⚓

+---

+*Built with passion for the POTCO community.
+Fair winds and following seas!*